aperiosoftware/esac-astropy/README.md

 During the workshop you can take notes on questions/issues/requests in [this document](https://docs.google.com/document/d/1OHHypIeLezcy6Qj0NAUynF30tW5plnJdm4eI9fllUxc/edit?usp=sharing
 ).

+## Contributing to open source software

+This workshop makes use of several open source software packages, primarily astropy, which rely on contributions from the community.
+If youre interested in contributing to the development or organisation of open source software, see [this list of resources](contributing.md)

 ## If you are short on time

 Before we go over the installation instructions, if you don't have time or are